rockettheme/docs/Docs/wordpress/themes/g4hadron/INDEX.md

 ---
-title: Hadron
+title: Hadron (Gantry 4 Edition)
-description: Your Guide to Using the Hadron Theme for WordPress
+description: Your Guide to Using the Hadron (Gantry 4 Edition) Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/!hadron:Hadron

 ---